amingilani/wv-payreporter/README.md

 ### CI/CD

-While I usually wouldn't mind documenting a wonderful CI/CD solution here, I've already done it in [_How to Build an Effective Initial Deployment Pipeline_](https://www.toptal.com/devops/effective-ci-cd-deployment-pipeline) and so, documenting it here again would be redundant.
+While I usually wouldn't mind documenting a fantastic CI/CD solution here, I've already done it in [_How to Build an Effective Initial Deployment Pipeline_](https://www.toptal.com/devops/effective-ci-cd-deployment-pipeline) and so, documenting it here again would be redundant.
 I've added a template (`.gitlab-ci.yml.template`) that requires you to tweak `$INSERAPPNAME`.
 Follow the instructions in the article to end up with a _free_ CI/CD flow that looks like this: